Mario-RC/dstc11_track4_robust_multilingual_metrics/dstc11/track4-provided-datasets.md

 Correlation analysis on **USR dataset** (Mehri & Eskenazi, 2020).
 This evaluation dataset contains two parts, **USR-Persona** and **USR-Topical**.
 USR-Persona contains 60 test cases from the Persona-Chat (Zhang et al., 2018) domain.
 Each test case has a unique dialogue context.
 Three different generative models were trained on the PERSONA-CHAT dataset.
 The corresponding responses produced by these three generative models conditioning on the 60 dialogue contexts together with the original ground-truth and newly human written responses form a total of 300 context-response pairs.
 Each pair is annotated by three dialogue researchers along six aspects based on different Likert scales: understandability (0-1), naturalness (1-3), maintaining context (1-3), interestingness (1-3), using knowledge (0-1) and overall quality (1-5).
 USR-Topical contains 60 test cases from the Topical-Chat (Gopalakrishnan et al., 2019) domain.
 The setting is similar to USR-Persona.

 Correlation analysis on **FED dataset** (Mehri & Eskenazi, 2020).
 The FED dataset consists of 124 conversations, out of which 40 come from Meena, 44 come from Mitsuku and another 40 are drawn from human-human conversations.
-Quality annotations are performed at both the dialogue level and turn level.
+Quality annotations are performed at both the dialogue-level and turn-level.
 There were 9 dialogue aspects for turn-level annotation and 11 for dialog-level annotation.
 In total, the FED dataset includes 3348 turn-level and 1364 dialog-level data points, for a total of 4712.

 **The ChatEval dataset** (Sedoc et al., 2019) includes the Neural Conversational Model (NCM) and English as a Second Language (ESL) datasets.
 The NCM dataset is a collection of hand-crafted 200 single-turn prompts developed by Vinyals and Le (2015).
 The 200 ESL dialogue segments are from an English learning website.
 NCM and ESL datasets contain pairwise comparisons between system responses.
 NCM has 59 comparisons between 11 systems and 2 human baselines with at least 3 annotators for each prompt.
 The dataset has over 33K pairwise comparisons.
 ESL has 21 comparisons of 5 systems and a human baseline with just over 13K judgments (Lee, Lim, and Sedoc, 2020).